Polkas/ggcall_example/README.md

 # ggcall.example

-Package created as an example of easy implementation of ggcall.
+Package created as an example of implementation for [ggcall](https://github.com/Polkas/ggcall).

+The ggcall package enhances the functionality of ggplot2 by enabling users to retrieve the complete code used to generate a ggplot object inside a function.
+This package is beneficial for understanding and replicating complex ggplot2 plots returned by a function.
+From technical point of view, ggcall extends ggplot2 + operator and ggplot function to track the history of plot construction.

-Package created with
+Package was created with:

 ```
 usethis::create_package(".")
 usethis::use_testthat(edition = 3)
 ```

-Upload standalone ggcall files
+Next standalone ggcall files was uploaded:

 ```
 usethis::use_standalone("polkas/ggcall", "patchwork.R", ref = "v0.3.3")
 ```

-Now the forest and barbell plot functions were created
+Now the forest and barbell plot functions were created.

+Feel free to experiment with forest and barbell plot functions and ggcall.

 ```r
 remotes::install_github("https://github.com/Polkas/ggcall_example")